 I S L A N D S sking, every time.
-I feel like I was born in the wrong gain more perspective.
+I feel like I was born in the wrong generation of the wrong culture.
+I now would love to experience other cultures to gain more perspective.

 Student 3: I am extremely grateful for your patience, expertise and fun, free spirit.
 I'd be lost without you.
 This trip was eye opening and amazing, especially for my first time abroad...I learned so much and had so many unforgettable experiences!